 A short break gives a child or young person with a disability the opportunity to spend time away from their family taking part in leisure activities or simply relaxing.
 Families in turn get a break from their caring responsibilities.

-For more information please visit Rochdale Short Breaks - For children and young people with disabilities
+For more information please visit Rochdale Short Breaks (internal link)

 A child’s parent(s)/carer, nurseries, schools and colleges are all able to request an Education, Health and Care (EHC) needs assessment for an education health and care plan on behalf of a child with special educational needs (SEN).
 Young people who are over the age of 16 and who are no longer in compulsory education are also able to request an assessment.